 Pricing varies, depending upon the size, manufacturer, and quality of the product.

-How much profit can a tile business make?
+How much profit can a marble business make?

 While is it always advised to budget for little to no profit the first one to three years, many tile stores report a profit of more than $50,000 in their first year.
 Your business’ profits will start to see a steady incline, as your knowledge of the industry starts to grow.